IBM/FfDL/README.md

 done
 ```

-4. Next, let's download all the necessary training and testing images in LMDB format for our Caffe model
+4. Next, let's download all the necessary training and testing images in [LMDB format](https://en.wikipedia.org/wiki/Lightning_Memory-Mapped_Database) for our Caffe model
-and upload those images to your S3 mnist_lmdb_data bucket.
+and upload those images to your mnist_lmdb_data bucket.

 ```shell
 for phase in train test;